-4.4 Projected Changes in the Hydrological Cycle Due to Climate Change
+4.4 Projected Changes in Hydrological Cycle due to Climate Change

 The terrestrial hydrological cycle is projected to intensify through a higher exchange of water between the land surface and the atmosphere.
 A rise of near-surface atmospheric water capacity is projected because of greater warming leading to changes in the atmospheric circulation patterns, the intensification of the convection processes, and the increased temperature of the underlying surface.
-Continuation of projected warming and other physical mechanisms will further accelerate the melting of snow cover and glaciers and thawing of permafrost (high confidence).
+Continuation of projected warming and other physical mechanisms will further accelerate the melting of the snow cover, glaciers and permafrost (high confidence).

 Methodologically, the projected changes in the hydrological cycle due to climate change are assessed directly from climate models or hydrological system models driven by the climate models' projections (SM4.1).
-The latter is simulated by the CMIP-based multi-model experiments carried out under the scenarios of future climate forcing and socioeconomic changes (e.g., RCPs, SSPs scenarios) or the pre-assigned global warming levels over the 21st century.
-Since AR5, there has been an improvement of the physical basis of the climate change impact projections owing to the advances in modelling clouds, precipitation, surface fluxes, vegetation, snow, floodplains, groundwater and other processes relevant to the water cycle (Douville et al., 2021) (SM4.1).
+The latter is simulated by the CMIP-based multi-model experiments carried out under the scenarios of future climate forcing and socio-economic changes (e.g., RCPs, SSPs scenarios) or the pre-assigned global warming levels over the 21st century.
+Since AR5, there has been an improvement of the physical basis of the climate change impact projections owing to the advances in modelling clouds, precipitation, surface fluxes, vegetation, snow, floodplains, groundwater and other processes relevant to the water cycle (Douville et al., 2021), SM4.1).

-The subsections highlight the projected responses of these hydrological systems/processes to multiple drivers, high variability and the uncertainty of the projections, depending on regions, seasons, temporal and spatial scales, and the influence of the non-climatic factors.
+The sub-sections highlight the projected responses of these hydrological systems/processes to multiple drivers, high variability and the uncertainty of the projections, depending on regions, seasons, temporal and spatial scales, the influence of the non-climatic factors.

-4.4.1 Projected Changes in Precipitation, Evapotranspiration and Soil Moisture
+4.4.1 Projected Changes in Precipitation, Evapotranspiration, and Soil Moisture